Adil0710/Memories-a-note-app/README.md

 # Memories Notes App <img src="./frontend/public/logo192.png" width="30" height="30">

 A fullstack web application built with the MERN stack that allows users to sign up, log in, create, update, delete, and download notes in text format.
-This app features modern UI/UX with various libraries and frameworks.
+This app features modern UI/UX with various libraries and frameworks. <br />
 [Click here](https://memories-note-app.vercel.app/) to preview

 ## App Screenshots